jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-The recommended way of compiling grammars with DHParser is to either write the EBNF-specification for that Grammar into a text-file and then compile EBNF-source to an executable as well as importable Python-module with the help of the "dhparser"-skript.
-Or, for bigger projects, to create a new domain-specific-language-project with the DHParser-skript as described in the step-by-step-guide.
+The recommended way of compiling grammars with DHParser is to either write the EBNF-specification for that Grammar into a text-file and then compile EBNF-source to an executable as well as importable Python-module with the help of the "dhparser"-script.
+Or, for bigger projects, to create a new domain-specific-language-project with the DHParser-script as described in the step-by-step-guide.

 However, here we will show how to compile an EBNF-specified grammar